viniciusgerevini/godot-aseprite-wizard/README.md

 ### Wizard (bottom dock)

-The wizard screen allows you to import files from anywhere in your filesystem.
-This can be used in cases where you would like to generate SpriteFrames independently and include them in different nodes manually or programmatically.
+The wizard screen allows you to import SpriteFrames resources without attaching them to a scene or node This can be used in cases where you would like to generate SpriteFrames independently and include them in different nodes manually or programmatically.
 Check this video to see the wizard in action: https://www.youtube.com/watch?v=Yeqlce685E0 .
 This video is quite outdated, but the main idea/features are still the same.

 | Field                   | Description |